yofabronecoforo/C6EGHV/README.md

 ### Hostiles As Reward
 ![Hostiles As Reward](/IMAGES/Hostile_Villagers.gif)

 What's that?
 "Not masochistic enough!" you say?
 Then how about a new reward type that's nothing but hostile villagers "rewards?"
 They won't even lure you in with the carrot before reaching for the stick, they just go straight for the stick, and the stick is pointy.
 When enabled, these rewards can be selected by the rewards system like any other reward, and have pre-determined villager hostility values.
-Hostility increases as rarity does; in fact, one of these rewards is selected internally after calculating villager hostility to place any hostiles that appear after any other reward.
+Hostility increases as "reward" rarity does; in fact, one of these rewards is selected internally after calculating villager hostility to place any hostiles that appear after any other reward.

 Hostile Villagers AS a "reward" are configurable via the picker like any other available reward.